fredgibbs/fredgibbs.github.io/courses/food-system-literacy/ad-review-2.md

 ## Historical Methodology
 As you think through your ads and write up your analysis, reflect on our methodology (as any good historian should).
 You don't need to specifically answer these questions in your essay, but they should help guide your analysis.
-- Provide basic information about the brands you comment on (when founded, significant changes, etc)
+- Provide basic information about the brands you comment on (when founded, significant changes, etc).
 - What are the limitations of doing research this way?
 - How representative is your sample of ads?